bpptkg/bmaclient/README.md

 - other

-  Other values will be converted to string with `str` function and encoded with ASCII encoding unless default function is provided.
+  Other values will be converted to string with `str` function and encoded with ASCII encoding unless default function provided.

 Default encoding is ASCII.
 If you want to use UTF-8 encoding, subclass ParameterEncoder and set ensure_ascii to False.